marskar/biof309_fall2018/2018-10-11/projects.md

 - documentation, and
 - output.

-The benefits of modularity with the convenience of a single file:
+To get the benefits of modularity and the convenience of a single file:
 1. start with small files and then
 2. combine them into a larger file later on.